 Take note of the LastPass master password requirements.

 Your new master password has to be a brand new password, different from any password you have used in the past.

 You will only use this password for LastPass so it is important to use something unique.

 Your Password needs to be easy for you to remember but hard for someone else to guess.

-2. So decide on a password and click sign up!
+2. Decide on a password and click sign up!

 Your master password is the only password LastPass can’t remember for you, so write this down on a piece of paper and lock it in a safe.

 Don’t worry, Recovering your master password if you forget it is possible.